 San Diego, however, has not taken any official action to protect its streets and sidewalks.
 Electric scooter companies aren’t subject to regulations that keep operators and pedestrians safe.
 Until that occurs, accidents will happen and hospitals will continue to see patients suffering from scooter-related injuries.

 It’s important to understand your legal rights if you’ve been injured in an electric scooter accident in San Diego.
-Contact our experienced personal injury lawyers to schedule a free consultation.
+Contact our experienced San Diego personal injury lawyers to schedule a free consultation.
 We’re here to help you fight for the money you deserve when you need it most.